SkygearIO/py-skygear/README.md

 ## Development

-Skygears support three kind of protocol for different use case, make sure you add support to all of them or raise appropriate exception.
+Skygear support two kind of protocol for different use case, make sure you add support to all of them or raise appropriate exception.

 Supported protocols: `http` and `zmq`

 If you want to use zmq, you need to install pyzmq, and respective cbinding.
 You can install via homebrew in OSX `brew install zeromq`

-You may run a long running process that hook with your own skygear-serve instance.
+You may run a long running process that hook with your own skygear-server instance.
 ```
 DATABASE_URL=postgresql://localhost/skygear?sslmode=disable \